 Use common units of measurement to assess and describe youth participation in their programs, plus the skills that their students practice, the degree to which they develop them, and the quality of programming from a youth development perspective.

-Convene twice per year to review cohort-wide measurement results and discuss emerging policy and practice regarding social emotional learning and school-community partnerships.
+Convene to review cohort-wide measurement results and discuss emerging policy and practice regarding social emotional learning and school-community partnerships.

 Participate in periodic professional development opportunities focused on systemic needs identified through measurement activities, strategic priorities for BPS, and promising practices and trends in out-of-school time learning.

-In addition, BASB provides members of the community of practice with comprehensive program quality reports that include school day outcomes at the program level such as average attendance rate, measures of academic achievement, and BPS school climate survey results, as well as network-wide comparisons for each metric.
-The estimated in-kind value that BASB provides to each member of the After School Learning community of practice is valued at $9,000 annually.
+In addition, Boston Beyond provides members of the community of practice with comprehensive program quality reports that include school day outcomes at the program level such as average attendance rate, measures of academic achievement, and BPS school climate survey results, as well as network-wide comparisons for each metric.
+The estimated in-kind value that Boston Beyond provides to each member of the After School Learning community of practice is valued at $9,000 annually.